-7.2 Some or all of your data may be stored outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-You are deemed to accept and agree to this by using Our Site and submitting information to Us.
-If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+7.2 Some or all of your data may be stored outside of the UK and/or European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+You are deemed to accept and agree to this by using Our Site and submitting information to us.
+If we do store data outside the UK and/or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the applicable UK data protection laws including:

-7.2.1 - Data is processed by our data processor, HubSpot Inc., a copy of their processing agreement can be found here.
+7.2.1 - Data is processed by our processor, HubSpot Inc., and there are written data processing terms in place.

-7.3 - Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site.
+7.3 - Data security is very important to us, and to protect your data we strive to take appropriate measures to safeguard and secure data collected through Our Site.

 8 - Do We Share Your Data?

-8.2 The third party data processors used by Us and listed below could be located outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-Where We transfer any personal data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+8.2 The third-party processors used by us and listed below could be located outside of the UK and/or the EEA.
+Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the UK GDPR including:

-8.2.1 Ensuring that HubSpot Inc. as our primary data processor, has specific policies in place, a copy of which is found here.
-A signed version of this data processor agreement is available on request by contacting our Data Protection Officer, Jonathan Williams, who can be contacted by email at firstname.lastname@example.org, or by telephone on +44 (0) 7734 563 541, or by post at 28 Cumberland Drive Esher Surrey KT10 0BB United Kingdom.
+8.2.1 Ensuring that HubSpot Inc. as our primary processor, has specific policies in place.
+A signed version of this data processor agreement is available on request by contacting our Data Protection Officer who can be contacted by email at email@example.com, or by post at First Floor, 15 Greek Street, London, England, W1D 4DP United Kingdom.

 9 - What Happens If Our Business Changes Hands?